Creuna-Oslo/Episerver.Basis.Slim/docs/content/features/edit-mode.md

 ### Max Content Area items

-To limit the number of elements in a content area, add the attribute [MacContentAreaItemCount(Limit = X)] to the property.
+To limit the number of elements in a content area, add the attribute [MaxContentAreaItemCount(Limit = X)] to the property.
 This can be found in the [Your solution name].Web.Business.Validation-namespace.